Student Clubs and Organizations

 Check out our full list of clubs and organizations and if you don’t see what you’re looking for, you can always start your own group!

 Contact SGA@msmary.edu with club questions.

 Student Clubs and Organizations Manual

-Clubs and Organizations are overseen jointly by the Office of Campus Activities and the Student Government Association.
+Clubs and Organizations are overseen by the Student Government Association.
 All submissions of required materials for both existing clubs and newly forming ones will be received by SGA and shared with Campus Activities (both located in Lower McGowan).
 This allows for the maintenance of current records as well as up to date information on the Mount website.

 Once all the paperwork is completed for a club, that club will be considered by the SGA Treasurer for budget appropriations.
-SGA and Campus Activities will be jointly responsible for granting approval of registered club status, for ensuring that the club’s purpose is in line with Mount St. Mary’s mission, that the constitution is valid, that the service requirement is being met, and collecting end of the semester reports.
+SGA will be responsible for granting approval of registered club status, for ensuring that the club’s purpose is in line with Mount St. Mary’s mission, that the constitution is valid, and collecting end of the semester reports.

 Clubs can take shape at any time during the year but can only become approved at the outset of the year.
 Clubs that come together later in the year will be allowed to register, but will not be eligible for an official budget.
 Special funding requests may be granted to clubs without a budget under the discretion of the SGA Executive Board Treasurer and other Executive Board members.
 To do so, clubs must adhere to the following steps: